sara-es/food-flashcards/README.md

 - ~~get suitable output for food database for cards.csv~~ sara-es 04.07
 - compile an image library for all included foods
 - standardize all portion sizes
+- add column to cards.csv for "equivalent time in car" CO2e
 - add the following foods to complete plastic food set: asparagus steak